-Corequisite: FSM 250
+Prerequisite: FSM 215

-Students are assigned to the same practicum site as in FSM 146 and FSM 235.
-The Practicum focus is on development of management skills, techniques and competency.
-Students are assigned to a facility in the Metro Detroit area.
-This practicum requires thirty (30) on site days.
-During this time students will observe and practice management techniques in scheduling, quality assurance, employee training, purchasing, menu planning, cost control, and other areas.
+This is a capstone course for the management component of the FSM program.
+Students are presented the tools necessary for effective management.
+Problem solving, continuous quality improvement, team management and developing leadership skills are taught and practiced as components of a systems approach.
+Students will practice management skills in a foodservice facility under the guidance of a foodservice manager.
+This practicum is scheduled for 12 sessions.
+During this time, students observe management techniques in scheduling, quality assurance, employee training, purchasing, menu planning, cost control, and other areas.
 Students will be expected to perform the observed functions in an acceptable professional manner.